-Guidelines for Vehicles in Right of Wav
+24. Guidelines for Vehicles in Right of Wav

-Vehicles may be temporarily parked within Rights of Way provided, among other things, that:
+Vehicles may be permitted to temporarily park within the Right of Way provided, among other things, that:

-• They do not exceed a height of 13 feet and 6 inches;

-- They are parked at least fifty (50) feet from any structure, foundation, pole, transformer, equipment, guy, and anchor; - They do not obstruct access to, from, up, down, or over the Right of Way; - They are operable and transient in nature; - They do not carry propane tanks, explosives or flammable cargo; - They have current inspection decals and do not violate any local ordinances; - The owner of the vehicle agrees to remove the parked vehicle upon written notice by the Company; - Tanker-type trucks, buses, tractor trailers, trailers, shipping containers, recreational vehicles, and recreational trailers shall not be parked or stored on the Right of Way; and - Such vehicle does not serve as shelter or overnight quarters for humans or animals.
+- 1. They do not exceed a height of 13 feet and 6 inches - 2.
+They are parked at least fifty (50) feet from any structure, foundation, pole, transformer, equipment, guy, and anchor - 3.
+They do not obstruct access to, from, up, down, or over the Right of Way - 4.
+They are operable and transient in nature - 5.
+They do not carry propane tanks, explosives or flammable cargo - 6.
+They have current inspection decals and do not violate any local ordinances - 7.
+The owner of the vehicle agrees to remove the parked vehicle upon written notice by the Company - 8.
+Tanker-type trucks, buses, tractor trailers, trailers, shipping containers, recreational vehicles, and recreational trailers shall not be parked or stored on the Right of Way - 9.
+Such vehicles do not serve as shelter or overnight quarters for humans or animals.
+Additional conditions may be required given the unique characteristics of, among other things, the property, the Right of Way, and the Company's Facilities.